themayursinha/blog/_posts/2023-07-09-Man-is-a-machine.md

 ### What is a "Soul" in the age of science?

-For thousands of years, people have believed in a soul or spirit—an immortal, non-physical essence that makes us who we are.
+For thousands of years, people have believed in a soul or spirit, an immortal, non-physical essence that makes us who we are.
 It’s the divine spark, the ghost in the machine.

 How does this ancient idea fit into a modern, scientific worldview?
 Some thinkers propose a new perspective: the "soul" is not separate from the body, but is an emergent property of it.
-In this view, your soul or consciousness is the sum total of your body's functions—it is the music that arises from the orchestra of your brain and body working in harmony.
+In this view, your soul or consciousness is the sum total of your body's functions; it is the music that arises from the orchestra of your brain and body working in harmony.
 It’s the collective experience of thinking, feeling, loving, and being aware.

 This perspective has big implications.
 If the soul is the functioning of the body, then it ceases to exist when the body stops functioning.
 This idea of the finality of death can be challenging, as it contrasts with many spiritual beliefs in an afterlife.